 Donald’s Boat

-The surrounding are of Donald’s Boat has been revamped into a splash and water play area for kids of all ages and abilities.
+Donald’s Boat has been revamped into a splash and water play area for kids of all ages and abilities.
+Donald Duck’s Pond is the official splash pad spot at Disneyland with nearby restrooms for changing if needed.

-This are will give much needed space to roam and cool down in a secluded back area of Disneyland Park!
+This area offers much needed space to roam and cool down in a secluded back area of Disneyland Park!

 Goofy’s Playhouse